GRABONG – traditional staff fighting in Berlin

 Southeast Asian wanderers and monks have always used simple bamboo sticks to transport provisions and luggage.
 According to the legend of Zaiyuh, it was the monk Tang Gam Jang who, when he brought the Buddhist teachings to China, passed through the Nanjauw region populated by the Thai, using a magic long staff.

-A typical Free-Warrior GRABONG is an even, body-long long staff made of heavy hardwood.
-Antique war staffs were additionally covered with braided steel wire or riveted with metal plates to better withstand sword blows.
+A typical free warrior GRABONG is an even, about body length long staff made of heavy wood.
+Ancient war staffs were additionally covered with braided steel wire or riveted with metal plates to withstand sword blows.